LDL vs. HDL vs. Triglycerides ~ Which of These Tests ACTUALLY Show Heart Disease Risk?

 If your levels of LDL-C were predictive of heart disease, as the authors stated, then this would mean that those with low levels of LDL-C should NOT have heart disease.
 And yet this is not the case.
 Those with high, low and "normal" levels of LDL-C are still getting heart disease.
 And in some studies, those with the lowest amount of LDL-C are at the highest risk.
 In fact, in a large cohort study with 68,000 elderly people found that those with "the highest level of LDL-C lived even longer than those on statin [cholesterol lowering medication] treatment".

 QUICK RECAP: Small, dense LDL = increased heart disease risk.
 Large, fluffy = relatively harmless.
-LDL-C = not predictive of heart disease.
+LDL-C = not currently shown to be predictive of heart disease.

 LDL-C does not differentiate between these two types of LDL, which can be misleading.
 For example, you can have "high" LDL-C, but if it is entirely made up of the harmless fluffy LDL, then this isn't necessarily a problem.
 However, you can also have "low" LDL-C and think you are in the clear for heart disease - and yet, the entirety of your LDL-C could be made up of the heart disease associated small and dense particles.
 This could explain why someone can have low LDL-C and yet still die of a heart attack, while someone with high LDL-C never does.